postgresml/postgresml/README.md

     sudo -u postgresml psql -d postgresml
 ```

-For more details, take a look at our [Quick Start with Docker](https://postgresml.org/docs/guides/setup/quick_start_with_docker) documentation.
+For more details, take a look at our [Quick Start with Docker](https://postgresml.org/docs/guides/developer-docs/quick-start-with-docker) documentation.

-## Serverless Cloud

-If you want to check out the functionality without the hassle of Docker, [sign up for a free PostgresML account](https://postgresml.org/signup).
-You'll get a free database in seconds, with access to GPUs and state of the art LLMs.

 # Getting Started

 ## Option 1

+- On the cloud console click on the **Dashboard** button to connect to your instance with a SQL notebook, or connect directly with tools listed below.
 - On local installation, go to dashboard app at `http://localhost:8000/` to use SQL notebooks.

-- On the cloud console click on the **Dashboard** button to connect to your instance with a SQL notebook, or connect directly with tools listed below.

 ## Option 2